Scrapbook Titles and Sayings, Food and Diet

 • Good Mood Food

-• Guess who's coming to dinner? -- Stanley Kramer (American film director)
+• Guess who's coming to dinner? - groundbreaking movie by Stanley Kramer

 • Hand over the chocolate and no one will get hurt.
 (Use ripped magazine letters like a ransom note.)